rust-lang/book/src/ch03-02-data-types.md

 > ##### Integer Overflow
 >
-> Let’s say you have a variable of type `u8` that can hold values between 0 and 255.
+> Let’s say you have a variable of type `u8` that can hold values between 0 and
-> If you try to change the variable to a value outside of that range, such
+> 255. If you try to change the variable to a value outside of that range, such
-> as 256, *integer overflow* will occur.
-Rust has some interesting rules
+> as 256, *integer overflow* will occur, which can result in one of two
-> involving this behavior.
-When you’re compiling in debug mode, Rust includes
+> behaviors.
+When you’re compiling in debug mode, Rust includes checks for
-> checks for integer overflow that cause your program to *panic* at runtime if
+> integer overflow that cause your program to *panic* at runtime if this
-> this behavior occurs.
-Rust uses the term panicking when a program exits with
+> behavior occurs.
+Rust uses the term panicking when a program exits with an
-> an error; we’ll discuss panics in more depth in the [“Unrecoverable Errors
+> error; we’ll discuss panics in more depth in the [“Unrecoverable Errors with
-> with `panic!`”][unrecoverable-errors-with-panic]<!-- ignore --> section in
+> `panic!`”][unrecoverable-errors-with-panic]<!-- ignore --> section in Chapter
-> Chapter 9.
+> 9.
 >
 > When you’re compiling in release mode with the `--release` flag, Rust does
 > *not* include checks for integer overflow that cause panics.
 Instead, if